thebigredgeek/hickory/README.md

 #### Running the sample program

 The sample program takes two inputs, adds them together, and displays the output.
 It is located in `test.ssc`.

 To run it, after you have built:

-    $ ./build test.ssc
+    $ make test

 #### Roadmap

 I'll be adding more instructions, bound to various libraries, over time.
-I also plan on branding an actual language name, as well as building a compiler and switching to binary storage instead of ascii characters.
+I also plan on building a compiler and companion lanuage and switching to binary storage instead of ascii characters for compiled content.
+For now, all programming is done on the bare-metal level with decimal numbers.

-Enjoy
+Enjoy!

--TBRG
+-TheBigRedGeek